(Pocket-lint) - Did you know Apple Music is available on Fire TV devices?

 The set-up process is very similar to how you set up Apple Music on Echo devices.

-In fact, if you’ve already enabled Apple Music on an Amazon Echo, then your Fire TV device will automatically be able to use Apple Music.
-However, if you just now are looking to add the Apple Music, you’ll need to enable the skill.
+If you’ve already enabled Apple Music on an Amazon Echo, then your Fire TV device will automatically be able to use Apple Music.
+However, if you just now are looking to add Apple Music to your Fire TV without having ever set it up on an Echo, then you’ll need to enable a skill first.

-- Go to the Apple Music Alexa Skill in a browser or the Alexa app.
+- Go to the Apple Music Alexa Skill in the Alexa app or your web browser.

 - Select the "Enable" button to enable the skill.